-This dependable remote management relies on the management VM, but the management VM is not always trustworthy in clouds [1], [2], [3].
+This out-of-band remote management relies on the management VM, but the management VM is not always trustworthy in clouds [1], [2], [3], [4], [5].
 Since the user VMs can be migrated between data centers, it is not guaranteed that they are run in data centers where all the administrators are trusted.
 If the management VM is managed by lazy administrators, it may have vulnerabilities in software or configurations.
 In this case, vulnerable management VMs may be penetrated by outside attackers.
-Worse, if administrators themselves are malicious, they can act as inside attackers [4].
+Worse, if administrators themselves are malicious, they can act as inside attackers [6].